 Effort: They are a chore, not a pleasure, to complete

-The approach of an annual employee engagement survey is not usually user-friendly.
+The approach of an annual employee engagement questionnaire is not usually user-friendly.
 And once an employee loses interest in answering your questions, the quality of response goes down.
 It’s important to realise that not every employee will be interested in providing quality feedback.
-Often, it’s only those who are either very happy or very unhappy who put in a serious amount of effort.
+Often, only those who are either very happy or very unhappy put in a serious amount of effort.

 Impact: Their success is hard to measure

 Without a clear focus, it’s hard to quantify the results.
 When your questions are vague and wide-ranging, it’s not surprising that they are difficult to interpret.
-As a result, the outcome of the annual staff engagement survey is rarely translated into tangible action.
-One of the key barriers to employee engagement is the failure to measure and follow up on feedback.
+As a result, the outcome of the annual survey on employee engagement is rarely translated into tangible action.
+One of the critical barriers is the failure to measure and follow up on feedback.
+Employee engagement theory is built on a fundamental requirement to quantify and measure your input.

 #1 Pulse Surveys

-They’re short, they’re quick and they’re regular.
-Fire a pulse survey out to employees on a regular basis – every month, every week – and you’ll gain a flash insight into the mood of the company.
-Pulse surveys will typically focus on one or two questions at most and will be speedy and simple to answer.
-They can cover any of the dimensions of employee engagement from job role and working conditions to communication and relationships.
+They’re short, they’re quick, and they’re regular.
+Fire a pulse survey out to employees regularly – every month, every week – and you’ll gain a flash insight into the company's mood.
+Pulse surveys will typically focus on one or two questions at most and will be speedy and straightforward to answer.
+They can cover any of the dimensions of employee engagement, from job roles and working conditions to communication and relationships.
+Ideal for connecting with time-poor employees and those working remotely, a pulse survey is a fun way to ask for input.

-An employee engagement app will help you put pulse surveys into action.
-Many apps will include a Pulse Module, which allows you to monitor the ongoing health of your organisation.
+An employee engagement platform will help you put pulse surveys into action.
+Many platforms will include a Pulse Module, which allows you to monitor the ongoing health of your organisation.
 You’ll easily be able to send out regular and scheduled check-ups, with a choice of pulse types already built into the system.
 At-a-glance dashboards and reports let you analyse results instantly.

 #2 Poll Questions

 Sometimes you just need an answer to a single question.
 With just one question and multiple answer options, you can get a quick idea of which way the winds are blowing.
 The beauty of the poll is the ease of answering.
-Just one click and you’re done.
-For this reason, polls have a very high answer-rate and are one of the most popular employee engagement survey tools.
+Just one click, and you’re done.
+For this reason, polls have a very high answer rate and are examples of employee engagement surveys that really work.

-When you’re trying to drill down into employee engagement trends, the poll is invaluable.
+When you’re trying to drill down into employee engagement initiatives, the poll is invaluable.
 But how to implement a poll company-wide?
-This is where the employee app comes into play.
+Especially when half your workforce is working remotely?
+This is where the employee engagement app comes into play.
 With an app, it’s simple to create one-click polls.
 There are options for anonymous responses to encourage uptake even further.
-And once you have your answers, the app will pull it all together into a quick report that gives you the full picture.
+And once you have your answers, the app will pull them together into a quick report that gives you the whole picture.

 #3 eNPS Surveys

-The Employee Net Promoter Score (eNPS) is a way of measuring how your employees feel about your company.
+The Employee Net Promoter Score (eNPS) measures how your employees feel about your company.
 It’s based on one clear-cut question: “On a scale of 0-10, how likely are you to recommend this company’s products and services to others?”
 The answers will tell you how many of your employees are ‘promoters’, how many are ‘neutral’ and how many are ‘detractors’.

 While eNPS has been criticised for being overly simplistic, it is a useful measure.
-Used alongside other key metrics, it will give you very useful insight into levels of employee engagement and motivation.
-Just asking the question will show employees that you’re listening, and you care what they think.
+Used alongside other key metrics, it will give you beneficial insight into levels of employee engagement and motivation.
+Just asking the question will show employees that you’re listening and care what they think.
+This should be your starting point if you’re looking for quick and easy employee engagement questions to connect with your workforce.

 #4 Suggestion Box

 We’re not talking about the old-style manual suggestion box, of course.
 This is the modern-day online version.
 It’s about providing your employees with a platform to put forward their suggestions and ideas for improved working conditions.
-When you ask for ideas, you’ll be promoting a sense of belonging and the ‘we’re all in it together’ mentality.
+When you ask for ideas, you’ll promote a sense of belonging and the ‘we’re all in it together’ mentality.
+It’s especially relevant for hybrid and remote workers, creating that vital sense of connection that has been lost in the move out of the office.

-Employee engagement software will help to you get a suggestion box off the ground.
-Look for innovation modules, designed to capture ideas and encourage company-wide participation and discussion.
+An employee engagement platform will help you get a suggestion box off the ground.
+Look for innovation modules designed to capture ideas and encourage company-wide participation and discussion.
 And it’s vital to take the next step too.
-Employees need to see their ideas become reality.
+Employees need to see their ideas become a reality.
 Idea management workflow will help you manage the process, taking forward the great suggestions and putting them into practice.
+Employee engagement survey examples demonstrate time after time that action is crucial.

 #5 Group conversations

-This is where group conversations can be a lifeline.
+This is where online group conversations can be a lifeline.
 The key is to create a social space where employees can chat and share.
-Employee apps can provide the bridge you need to reconnect with employees.
-Whether you want to set up dedicated group conversations, private chats or encourage participation via social tools such as likes and comments, conversation is a simple solution that shouldn’t be overlooked.
-Sometimes the simplest employee engagement ideas are the best.
+Employee engagement apps can provide the bridge you need to reconnect with employees.
+Whether you want to set up dedicated group conversations, or private chats or encourage participation via social tools such as likes and comments, conversation is a simple solution that shouldn’t be overlooked.
+Sometimes the most straightforward employee engagement ideas are the best.

-The employee engagement survey still has its place in the internal communications arsenal, but there are alternative ways to listen to your employees.
-When you’re drawing up your employee engagement survey communication plan, remember one key thing; make listening part of the regular routine.
+The employee engagement survey still has its place in the internal communications arsenal, but there are alternative ways to listen to and connect with your employees.
+When drawing up your employee engagement survey template, remember one key thing; make listening part of the routine.